 - Setting up a flowered hedge

 - Growing an evergreen hedge

 Click to open the post in a new tab on the relevant social media site.
 Follow us there, comment, and share!

 Create or join a topic on our all things gardening forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Top : Mexican orange blooming by Peter Stevens ★ under © CC BY 2.0
+Top : Mexican orange blooming (also on social media) by Peter Stevens ★ under © CC BY 2.0

 Mexican orange flower and leaf close-up by Manuel Martin Vicente under © CC BY-SA 2.0